EPPlusSoftware/EPPlus/docs/articles/fixedissues.md

 * Changed ExcelAddressBase.FullName to public
 * Reference table name only in indirect formula did not work.
 * Replaced MemoryStrem internally with Microsoft.IO.RecyclableMemoryStream.
 Thanks to LIFEfreedom.
+* Referencing a single cell with rich text from a formula returned an invalid value.

 ## Version 5.4.2
 ### Fixed issues